 “The LORD comforts His people and will have compassion on His afflicted ones.”
 (Isaiah 49:13)

-Today is International Holocaust Remembrance Day.
+Yesterday, on Shabbat, was International Holocaust Remembrance Day.

 On January 27, 1945, the Soviets entered this complex of camps, which included a concentration, extermination and forced labor camp, liberating more than 7,000 prisoners, most of whom were sick or dying.

 Only 7,000 were left in the camp because the Nazis killed thousands in a fevered frenzy as the Soviets approached.

 Then they began evacuating Auschwitz, forcing nearly 60,000 prisoners, mostly Jews, on a Death March in the cold of winter.
 The marching prisoners suffered from starvation and exposure, and anyone who fell behind was shot.
 Over half died.